rohan-simon/lemon_maps_flutter/docs/reflection.md

 **Accessing sensors**

-Our app requires the GPS location and compass bearing of the user's device for the map and compass views to calculate distance and direction to vehicles.
+Our app requires the GPS location and compass bearing of the user's device for the map and compass views to calculate the user's distance and direction from vehicles and stations.

 **Querying web services**

-Connects to two APIs for two different companies of scooters/bikes, converts the data from JSONs into usable dart objects, and uses those objects for the rest of the app.
+Our app connects to two APIs for two different companies of scooters/bikes (Lime and Link), converts the data from JSONs into usable dart objects, and uses those objects for the rest of the app.

 **Drawing with canvas**